Gary Jones (baseball manager)

-Gary Wayne Jones (born November 11, 1960) is an American Major League Baseball coach and a former player and manager in minor League baseball.
+Gary Wayne Jones (born November 11, 1960) is an American Major League Baseball coach and a former player and he is currently a manager for the Toledo Mud Hens.

 Formerly, Jones was the third-base coach of the Chicago Cubs from 2014 to 2017 and the first-base coach of the Oakland Athletics in 1998.
 More recently, he was the manager of the Lehigh Valley IronPigs, Triple-A International League affiliate of the Philadelphia Phillies (2018–2019, 2021).

 Career

 The Cubs originally signed Jones as a 21-year-old free agent infielder in 1982 out of the University of Arkansas.
 Jones played for seven years in the Cubs and Athletics farm systems, including two seasons with the Triple-A Tacoma Tigers, and batted .283 with nine home runs in 899 minor league games between 1982 and 1989.
 He batted left-handed, threw right-handed, stood 5 ft 9 in tall and weighed 162 lb.